-August 30, 2021
+August 22, 2022

-To the Board of Directors Putnam Academy of Arts and Sciences, Inc.
+To the Board of Directors

-We have audited the financial statements of Putnam Academy of Arts and Sciences, Inc. (the School) for the year ended June 30, 2021 and have issued our report thereon dated August 30, 2021.
+We have audited the financial statements of Putnam Academy of Arts and Sciences, Inc. (the School) for the year ended June 30, 2022 and have issued our report thereon dated August 22, 2022.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our engagement letter to you dated January 23, 2021.
+We have communicated such information in our engagement letter to you dated December 14, 2021.
 Professional standards also require that we communicate to you the following information related to our audit.